The Glory of MGM's Musicals

 The Roaring 20s

-Relive the decade of the four F’s – Fashion, Flappers, Film and Fun.
-Learn how younger generation wanted to forget about past traditions of behaviour and instead wanted to ‘Live for the moment’ following WWI.
+Relive the decade of the five F’s – Fashion, Flappers, Fabulous Inventions, Films and Fun.
+Learn how the younger generation wanted to forget about past traditions of behaviour and instead wanted to ‘Live for the moment’ following WWI.
 We see how The Bright Young Things went too far and made themselves unpopular with the general population.
 Find out who the stars of Hollywood were and the music which defined the era as well as the change in fashion.
 A light hearted talk with short videos which will have you on the edge of your seat.

 So join me and enjoy a trip down memory lane learning about the artists who would become household names and loved by millions of troops fighting around the world.

 This is a fascinating insight into how the poor people of London lived and survived in the late nineteenth century.
 The fear of the Workhouse with personal stories, details of the sorts of food that was popular and the plight of working children are just a few of the topics covered.
 We follow them throughout a typical day, ending in a Music Hall.